-Rare Ceremonial Dance Mask from the Nggala People, Swagap Village Upper Sepik River Papua New Guinea
+Rare New Guinea Ceremonial Dance Mask Nggala People Swagap Village Upper Sepik River Papua New Guinea

 |Size||Height 137cm x 38cm Wide|